-A 2012 graduate of Middlebury College, Schmidt was a six-time All American who set NESCAC records and top 10 all-time marks in the 5,000m and 10,000m as a Panther.
+Starting at Tufts in 2012, Schmidt is a Middlebury College graduate who was a six-time All American for the Panthers.
+He set NESCAC records and top 10 all-time marks in the 5,000m and 10,000m at the school.
 His 29:23 in the 10K was the nation's best time for his senior season.
 He anchored the school's first national-qualifying distance medley relay as well.
-In the fall, Schmidt led Middlebury to its first-ever NESCAC cross country title and to its first two NCAA team berths.
+In the fall, Schmidt led Middlebury to its first-ever NESCAC cross country title in 2010 and to its first two NCAA team berths.

 Originally from Wilmette, Illinois, Mike majored in psychology and film & media studies at Middlebury.
 Following his senior cross country season, the team's Most Valuable Player award was renamed in his honor.